-Income, losses and cash flows are allocated to the members based on their initial capital account balances until Hancock and CIT achieve targeted returns; thereafter, the earnings of LLC I will be allocated 20% to Hancock and 80% to us and the earnings of LLC II will be allocated 20% to Hancock and CIT and 80% to us.
+Income, losses and cash flows are allocated to the members based on their initial capital account balances until Hancock and CIT achieve targeted returns; thereafter, the earnings of LLC I will be allocated 20% to Hancock and 80% to us.
 All capital allocations made through December 31, 2006 have been based on initial capital account balances as the target returns have not yet been achieved.
 We are required under certain circumstances to make capital contributions to the LLCs in the amount of the difference between the stipulated loss amounts and terminated values under the LLC agreements to the extent they are different from the underlying lease agreements.
 We believe that the likelihood of the occurrence of these circumstances is remote.
 Additionally, upon exercising certain renewal options under the leases, we will be required to make payments to the LLCs for the difference between fair market rents and the scheduled renewal rents.